-"Lindner could make some headway on taxes".
+"Lindner could make a difference on taxes"

 What do they attribute this to?